Carlock1609/PDXCodeGuild/CliqueCapstone/project_notes/captain's_log.md

 **StarDate 02/20/2020**
     - Finished security on messages and list

-    - Need to work on user experience and add success messages - FUCK THIS
+    - Need to work on user experience and add success messages - NOPE
     - Work on point system for home page
         - FIX display only 10 users on ranked page

     - Figure out how to only get photos from users on the ranked page

+**StarDate 02/20/2020**